RespiredFlame/Sims-4-Seven-Seas/README.md

 # Sims 4 Seven Seas
 After anadius has quit the sims 4 sailing community and taken down all his work i scrambled together everything i could find from him.
 Use this to continue to play and sail Sims 4.

 Note: All of this is anadius's work backed-up.
-I have no idea how to make stuff like anadius or propely make ships to sail with.
 I have simply stored his work here since his website is down.
 It has every major dlc and every kit/pack i could find a mirror of that was still avaliable and not taken down.

 # Instructions
 1. Download the EA DLC Unlocker.